-Sprint was reportedly near $8 billion MetroPCS purchase before board rejected the dealAlex Wagner - Deputy Managing Editor, News Desk
+Sprint was reportedly near $8 billion MetroPCS purchase before board rejected the dealAlex Wagner - Editorial Director of News and Content

 Well, this is interesting.
 According to CNBC's David Faber, Sprint's board has rejected a deal that would've seen the carrier acquiring MetroPCS for a cool $8 billion.
 Negotiations had reportedly going on for months and the purchase is said to have even received Sprint CEO Dan Hesse's approval.
 What's more, the deal was allegedly just hours away from being made public before the Now Network's board put the brakes on.
 It's not yet clear why the deal was stopped, but Faber says that regulatory concerns were not the reason for the decision.